wayneIBM/vpc-on-classic/classic-access.md

 ## Pre-requisites:
 {: #vpc-prerequisites}

-1. Your classic account must be linked to your IBM Cloud account.
-See [Linking IBMid accounts](/docs/account?topic=account-unifyingaccounts) for instructions on how to do this.
-1. Your classic account must be enabled for VRF.
+Your classic account must be enabled for VRF.
    * If you already have Direct Link on your account, you are ready.
    * If your account is not VRF-enabled, open an IBM Support case to request "VRF Migration" for your account.
 See [Converting to VRF](#vrf-conversion) to learn more about the conversion process.

 Firewalls, gateways, Network ACLs, or security groups can filter out some or all of the network traffic between Classic and VPC resources.
 {: important}